-President appoints a nominating committee of three (3) at least one hundred twenty (120) days prior to the Association Annual Meeting.
-The nominating committee must recommend at least two (2) nominees for each vacancy on the board to the executive secretary/treasurer by November 10th candidates to be printed in the December issue of the Sideline Report.
-The Nominees will then be voted on by ballot at the annual meeting by ISTMA members in good standing.
-Must be present to vote, Absentee ballots for special circumstances will be administered at the board’s discretion.
+The Immediate Past President shall serve as chairperson of the Nominating Committee.
+The committee shall consist of three (3) members appointed at least one-hundred twenty (120) days prior to the Association Annual Meeting.
+The nominating committee must recommend at least two (2) nominees for each vacancy on the board to the executive secretary/treasurer by November 10th for candidates to be printed in the December issue of the Sideline Report.
+The Nominees will then be voted on by ballot at the Association Annual Meeting by members in good standing.
+Must be present to vote.
+Absentee ballots for special circumstances will be administered at the board’s discretion.
 Vacancies on the board occurring between annual meetings shall be filled by appointment from the board of directors and shall serve for the remainder of the unexpired term.

 SECTION 6.
 MEETINGS

 The regular meetings may be held four times per year.
 One meeting at the time of the Association Annual Meeting, and/or other time(s) deemed appropriate by the Executive Board.
 Notice of the exact time of each regular meeting shall be given to the Board of Trustees at least one (1) week prior to the regular meeting.

 Special meetings shall be held at such times as deemed necessary by the executive committee.
 Notice of special meeting shall be given at least five (5) days prior and of regular meetings at least ten (10) days prior by written notice.
 Not necessary to state business to be transacted at, nor purpose of, any regular or special meeting in the meeting notice.